 VCCS campuses currently use both the ASSET and COMPASS tests to assess incoming students who register for transfer or vocational degrees and certificates.
 Both tests are developed by American College Testing which ensures the validity and accuracy of their assessment tools.
-Students seeking additional information on these tests are invited to view ACT's website at www.act.org.
+Students seeking additional information on these tests are invited to view ACT's website at www. act.org.
 This site contains valuable information about the test, sample questions and tips for taking both the ASSET and COMPASS.

 Program Requirements: All students are assigned to an academic advisor.
 College-level course enrollment requires advisor approval, and students must complete all developmental pre-requisites before taking college-level courses.
 Students requiring remediation are encouraged to complete Developmental Studies course requirements as early as possible in their college enrollment.
 When a student completes the required objectives for the Developmental Studies courses, a grade of "S" (satisfactory completion of objectives) is awarded.
-When a student makes satisfactory progress during the term, the student receives a grade of "R" (reenroll) and should re-enroll in that Developmental Studies course during the subsequent term.
-When a Developmental Studies student receives the "U" (unsatisfactory) grade, that student is to be recounseled by a Developmental Studies academic advisor with the assistance of the Counseling Office.
-Students may select Developmental Studies courses offered in a traditional format or in a modular format that breaks content into smaller units.
+When a student makes satisfactory progress during the term but has not completed all of the requirements to pass the course, the student receives a grade of "R" (re-enroll) and should re-enroll in that Developmental Studies course during the subsequent term.
+When a Developmental Studies student receives the "U" (unsatisfactory) grade, that student is to be re-counseled by a Developmental Studies academic advisor with the assistance of the Counseling Office.
+For assessment and precise placement into math modules, contact the Student Success and Academic Advancement Division at 434.797.6435.